 A Candidate Standard is a document that has received significant review within a specialist group.
 Advancement of a document to Candidate Standard is an explicit call to those outside of the related specialist group for implementation and technical feedback.
 This is the phase at which the specialist group is responsible for formally acquiring that experience or at least defining the expectations of implementation.

-This document specifies the protocol on the Single Frequency Network (SFN) interface from studio side infrastructure to SFN of transmitters.
-The document also defines possible interfaces among the studio infrastructure, for example the interconnection of the ATSC Link Layer Protocol (ALP) and a Broadcast Gateway.
-This document specifies certain constraints on the scheduling of content […]Read More Download PDF File
+This standard specifies the protocol on the Studio-to-Transmitter Link (STL) from studio side infrastructure to an SFN of Transmitters.
+It defines delivery protocols for ALP Transport.
+The document also defines possible interfaces among the studio infrastructure, for example the interconnection of the ATSC 3.0 Link Layer Protocol (ALP) and a Broadcast Gateway.
+This document specifies […]Read More Download PDF File

 Approved 28 August 2019.
 Updated 24 September 2019.
 This document is currently at ballot as a Proposed Standard.

 This document describes technology documented in SMPTE ST 2094-40 “Dynamic Metadata for Color Volume Transform — Application #4”, which is a technology for the use of dynamic metadata for HDR content.
 If approved by the ATSC, A/341:2019, “Video – HEVC,” (“A/341”) would be amended according to the edits described herein.Read More Download PDF File